 Which type of shaft my badminton racket should have?

-There are two types of shafts to consider namely, stiff and flexible.
-Each of them has its own pros and cons.
+There are two types of shafts to consider, namely, stiff and flexible.
+Each of them has its pros and cons.

-- Flexible: Is ideal for beginners who can easily focus on the hitting technique and not much on triggering enough power.
+- Flexible: It is ideal for beginners who can easily focus on the hitting technique and not much on triggering enough power.
 It ensures better repulsion than a stiff shaft due to which clears are effortlessly good.
 However, the shuttlecock placement may not be accurate because of the repulsion.
-The flexible shafts are slower than the stiff shafts, which means gradual replies and attacks although they put less stress on wrists.
-They are ideal for defensive-style players, as there is no need to of swinging too hard.
+The flexible shafts are slower than the stiff shafts, which means gradual replies and attacks, although they put less stress on wrists.
+They are ideal for defensive-style players, as there is no need to swinging too hard.

 You should also focus on the shaft’s length, as it influences the overall racket behavior.
 The standard length is 675mm and is typically known as a long shaft.
 However, you may find longer shafts too.
 A longer shaft ensures more power due to a more noticeable flexion.